QUEER KENTUCKY | KENTUCKY'S ONLY LGBTQ+ NEWSROOM

 It can be a lot to track, so we’re rolling out a set of searchable databases so you can see who is running, who isn’t, and which districts might be especially interesting to watch over the next few months.

-Candidates have until Jan.
+Candidates had until Jan.
 9 to file to run.
 Kentucky’s 2026 primaries are May 19, and that’s when Democratic and Republican voters will pick their respective party’s candidates for the November election.
 (Third-party folks, you may not have anything to vote on in May, but your candidates do get until early June to file to run.)

 Both Kentucky’s state House and Senate districts are based on where you live.
 You can find out which districts you live in here, and then search through our databases to see who is running to represent you.
 Only the even-numbered state Senate districts will be on the ballot in 2026.

-We’ll keep updating these trackers as people jump in the races.
 Looking for similar info about Kentucky’s federal races?
 We’ve got you covered here.

 Who is running for Kentucky state Senate?